classgraph/classgraph/Zero-Bugs-Commitment.md

 This project adheres to the **Zero Bugs Commitment** (`#ZeroBugs`).
-This is a commitment to practice *responsible software engineering*, *proactive community participation*, and *positive community engagement*, with a goal of keeping the count of open or known bugs at zero while respecting and cultivating community participation.
+This is a commitment to practice *responsible software engineering*, *proactive community participation*, and *positive community engagement*, with a goal of keeping the count of known or open bugs at zero, while respecting and cultivating community participation.

 **As developers of this project, we pledge that:**